openbmc/phosphor-ipmi-flash/README.md

 ------------------------ | -------
 `--enable-static-layout` | Enable treating the update as a static layout update.
 `--enable-tarball-ubi`   | Enable treating the update as a tarball for UBI update.
+`--enable-host-bios`     | Enable receiving the update for a host bios update.

 The following are configuration options for how the host and BMC are meant to transfer the data.
 By default, the data-in-IPMI mechanism is enabled.